ludder/sublime-snippets/README.markdown

 </table>

 ## Installation
-- Drop the snippet in directory [Sublime Text 2 installation directory]/Packages/User/
+- To install one snippet: drop the snippet in directory [Sublime Text 2 installation directory]/Packages/User/
-- To install all snippets: drop the entire directories "html" and "javascript" in the user directory.
+- To install all snippets: drop the entire directories "html" and "javascript" in [Sublime Text 2 installation directory]/Packages/User/.

 ## License
 The MIT License (MIT)